A few months back, I tested the Roidmi F8 Storm, and it scored high with the cleaning tests I did back then.

 There are two switches.
 The first one at the top of the battery near the indicator lights is the power switch.
 You can also use it to toggle through the different power modes and hold it for a few seconds to switch off.

-A second switch found at the back of handle near the exhaust vents is the button that toggles through the different power settings.
+A second switch found at the back of the handle near the exhaust vents is the button that toggles through the different power settings.

 People who want something that doesn’t require squeezing a trigger would benefit from this product.